ac72177/AJAR-Project/README.md

 - Signup (consider firebase): username, password, email address, privacy agreement box
 - Login: input email and password or username and password to log in

-2. A user must be able to create a plan in the UI (in progress)
+2. A user must be able to create a plan in the UI (completed)
 - User can input plan information into fields
 - User can save changes to the server to create a new plan in the database
 - User can cancel to discard changes on the plan
 - Click Create Plan button that prompts open a form

-3. App must be able to fetch and display plans data inputted from database for a specific user (in progress)
+3. App must be able to fetch and display plans data inputted from database for a specific user (completed)

 ### Standard
-1. A user can delete data from their account (in progress)
+1. A user can delete data from their account (completed)
 2. A user can edit their existing plans (in progress)
 3. A user can sort/filter plans based on a specific plan attribute
-4. A user can associate Plans with other Plans (done)
+4. A user can associate Plans with other Plans (completed)
-5. A user can assign a due date field to a Plan (done)
+5. A user can assign a due date field to a Plan (completed)
 6. A user can attach files to each plan
-7. A user can Aggregate progress for all plans on dashboard (done)
+7. A user can Aggregate progress for all plans on dashboard (completed)

 ### Stretch
 1. Notifications to remind users when a plan is due soon